-Notwithstanding the above provisions, in the event records marked CONFIDENTIAL are requested for public release pursuant to A.R.S. §39-121 et seq., county will release records marked CONFIDENTIAL ten (10) business days after the date of notice to SCI of the request for release, unless SCI has, within the ten (10) day period, secured a protective order, injunctive relief or other appropriate order from a court of competent jurisdiction, enjoining the release of the records.
+Notwithstanding the above provisions, in the event records marked CONFIDENTIAL are requested for public release pursuant to A.R.S. §39-121 et seg., county shall release records marked CONFIDENTIAL ten (10) business days after the date of notice to SCI of the request for release, unless SCI has, within the ten (10) day period, secured a protective order, injunctive relief or other appropriate order from a court of competent jurisdiction, enjoining the release of the records.
 For the purposes of this paragraph, the day of the request for release shall not be counted in the time calculation.
-SCI will be notified of any request for such release on the same day of the request for public release or as soon thereafter as practicable.
+SCI shall be notified of any request for such release on the same day of the request for public release or as soon thereafter as practicable.

-COUNTY is not, under any circumstances, responsible for securing a protective order or other relief enjoining the release of records marked CONFIDENTAL, nor is COUNTY in any way financially responsible for any costs associated with securing such an order.
+COUNTY shall not, under any circumstances, be responsible for securing a protective order or other relief enjoining the release of records marked CONFIDENTAL, nor shall County be in any way financially responsible for any costs associated with securing such an order.

-S. LEGALARIZONA WORKERS COMPLIANCE
+5.19 LEGAL ARIZONA WORKERS COMPLIANCE: SCI hereby warrants that it will at all times during the term of this contract comply with all federal immigration laws applicable to SCI'S employment of its employees, and with the requirements of A.R.S. § 23-214 (A) (together the "State and Federal

-SCI hereby warrants that it will at all times during the term of this contract comply with all federal immigration laws applicable to SCI'S employment of its employees, and with the requirements of A.R.S. § 23-214 (A) (together the "State and Federal Immigration Laws").
-SCI will further ensure that each subcontractor who performs any work for SCI under this contract likewise complies with the State and Federal immigration Laws.
+Immigration Laws").
+SCI shall further ensure that each subcontractor who performs any work for SCI under this contract likewise complies with the State and Federal immigration Laws.

-COUNTY has the right at any time to inspect the books and records of SCI and any subcontractor in order to verify such party's compliance with the State and Federal Immigration Laws.
+COUNTY shall have the right at any time to inspect the books and records of SCI and any subcontractor in order to verify such party's compliance with the State and Federal Immigration Laws.

-Any breach of contract or any contract warranty of compliance with the State and Federal Immigration Laws, or of any other provision of this section, is a material breach of this contract subjecting SCI to penalties up to and including suspension or termination of this contract.
-If the breach is by a subcontractor, and the subcontractor is suspended or terminated as a result, SCI will be required to take such steps as may be necessary to either self-perform the Services that would have been provided under the subcontractor or retain a replacement subcontractor as soon as possible so as not to delay project completion.
+Any breach of contract or any contract warranty of compliance with the State and Federal Immigration Laws, or of any other provision of this section, shall be deemed to be a material breach of this contract subjecting SCI to penalties up to and including suspension or termination of this contract.
+If the breach is by a subcontractor, and the subcontractor is suspended or terminated as a result, SCI shall be required to take such steps as may be necessary to either self-perform the Services that would have been provided under the subcontractor or retain a replacement subcontractor, as soon as possible so as not to delay project completion.

-SCI will advise each subcontractor of their rights, and the subcontractor's obligations, under this Article by including a provision in each subcontractor substantially in the following form:
+SCI shall advise each subcontractor of their rights, and the subcontractor's obligations, under this Article by including a provision in each subcontractor substantially in the following form: